-All teachers are very aware of the social and emotional needs of the children in their classes and make adaptions to accommodate individual needs.
+All teachers are very aware of the social and emotional needs of the children in their classes and make adaptations to accommodate individual needs.
 This might be by having additional access to the teacher or a familiar teaching assistant, through a social skills intervention such as Lego Therapy, Drawing for talking sessions, through individual reward systems, meet and greet, break cards or another intervention that meets the child's individual needs.

 Throughout the school year we offer Art Nurture intervention sessions with Mrs Torbitt and Talk Nurture sessions with Mrs Fincham for our students.
 Our nurture intervention sessions take place on a weekly basis and are directly linked to the Nurture Schools Network programmes.
 Small groups of children are given the opportunity to be creative and develop their social skills and interpersonal skill levels in a safe environment away from the pressures of the classroom.
 These sessions are especially useful to support children with low confidence levels or who need an opportunity to reflect on their efforts and successes.
 Many children who are managing a period of change, such as a new family member or significant illness, have found these sessions to be both enjoyable and uplifting.

-In 2018-19 Mrs Torbitt worked with over 50 children in her nine Art Nurture groups, ranging from year 2 to year 6.
-Mrs Fincham worked with 34 children in her four weekly Talk Nurture sessions, ranging from Early Years to year 4 students.
+Nurture group work was only possible in the late Spring and Summer term of 2020-21, but despite this, Mrs Torbitt worked with over 40 children in her eight Art Nurture groups, ranging from year 3 to year 6.
+Mrs Fincham worked with 20 children in her weekly Talk Nurture sessions, ranging from year 1 to year 6 students.
 Students are selected to attend one of these groups in liaison with parents and teachers on a termly basis.
 We celebrate the creativity of these groups as part of our celebration assemblies.
 Teachers and children are encouraged to give feedback to both Mrs Torbitt and Mrs Fincham through questionnaires at the end of a termly project.
 Small group interventions such as these are very important in ensuring that we are able to best support some of the students for whom school is emotionally challenging and often exhausting.

 In 2019-2020 the decision was taken to introduce the role of a fulltime Thrive Practitioner in school.
 The Thrive approach is based in neuroscience and was developed in the 1990's to combat the growing issue of students struggling with their emotional development.
 Thrive is a therapeutic approach to help support children with their emotional and social development.
 The Thrive approach offers practical strategies and techniques and is built around online assessments which identify children's emotional development and provides action plans for their individual needs.
 The Thrive practitioner works 1:1 with children to help them process and manage emotional issues that are preventing them from interacting successfully.
+She also supports staff with ensuring that the Thrive approach is embedded into the extended curriculum.
+All children are assessed using the Thrive framework to identify their developmental areas of strength and those requiring development.
+Some children then require an individual Thrive programme which is overseen by the Thrive Practitioner.